emberjs/data/TRANSITION.md

 * make sure to call super if you override `extractSingle`, `extractArray` or `normalize` so the rest of the chain will get called.
+-* beta.1 expects `comments` key now instead of `comments_ids`.
+-  This is likely to be configurable in beta.2.

 ### Embedded Records